-MDPC contributes to a formal process of review comparing the results of a range of clinical and operational activities with other like facilities.
+Manningham Day Procedure Centre is a member of a Day Surgery Benchmarking group.
+Our Centre contributes to a formal process of review, comparing the results of a range of clinical and operational activities with similar facilities throughout Australia.
 The aim of the benchmarking group is to compare selected outcome data, monitor trends and identify opportunities for improvements to develop policies and procedures based on evidence and best practice.

-Across all areas of data collection including Clinical Indicators, operational audits, clinical process reviews, documentation and consumer involvement the results for year 2012-2014 are above benchmark standards.
+Across all areas of data collection including Clinical Indicators, operational audits, clinical process reviews, documentation and consumer involvement the results for current year are above benchmark standards.

 These results are reported for review to the Medical Advisory Committee and Board of Directors on a regular basis.

 Manningham Day Procedure Centre is committed to ensuring our workforce is competent and appropriately credentialed and trained.
 Our training is supported by Referenced Learning Packages, Policies and Work Instructions that are updated on a regular basis reflecting a best practice approach to patient care.
 Additionally a robust process for checking credentials and scope of practice for all clinical staff and accredited medical practitioners is practiced and audited.

 This is ensured through the provision and maintenance of well-developed orientation and annual mandatory training and competency program.

 If you require information about staff training or results regarding safety and quality activities and outcomes at Manningham Day Procedure Centre, please contact Denise Penn Director of Nursing (email@example.com) .

 Manningham Day Procedure Centre prepare for your safe discharge from our hospital at the pre admission stage.
 We provide comprehensive information both before your admission and after your surgery, during the discharge process with both you and your carer.
 This information will assist you and your carer with the necessary preparation of your discharge and follow up care.